Coity – St Mary’s Church

 History

-Church of St. Mary in Coity was founded in the fourteenth century, probably by the lords of a nearby castle, members of the Turberville family.
-In the sixteenth century it was rebuilt, then a tower was established.
-A major renovation was carried out in 1860 under the supervision of J. Pritchard and J.P.
-Seddon.
+The parish church in Coity was built in the 14th century, likely at the initiative of the lords of the nearby castle, the Turberville family.
+It was rebuilt in the early 16th century, when, among other things, the upper part of the tower was added.
+A major renovation of the church was carried out in 1860 under the supervision of John Pritchard and John Pollard Seddon.

 Architecture

 The church was built in the style of English Decorated Gothic, on a cross plan with a four-sided tower at the crossing.
 The chancel located on the eastern side was built on a rectangular plan, shorter and lower than the nave.
 A porch was attached to the latter on the south side.
 All parts of the church (nave, chancel, transept) were covered with slate gable roofs.
-The tower was crowned in the 16th century with a parapet mounted on a row of corbels, and a decorative and representative battlement.
+In the early 16th century, the tower was topped with a parapet mounted on a row of corbels, a decorative and representative battlement, and gargoyles at the corners.

 Current state

-The church in Coity, due to its very good condition and the Victorian renovation, which did not interfere with the historic substance of the building (early modern cornice of the nave and transept), is now included in the first, highest and most valuable group of architectural monuments.
-It still performs liturgical functions, but is open to the public.
+Due to very good state of preservation and subtle Victorian renovation, which did not significantly interfere with the historic substance of the building (the modern cornice of the nave and transept), the church in Coity is now included in the first, highest and most valuable group of architectural monuments in Wales.
+It still performs liturgical functions, but it is open to the public.
+Its most valuable architectural details include the tracery of the nave’s west window, the Gothic entrance portals and the crossing arcades.
+A 15th-century wooden wagon roof has survive in the nave, while the chancel features a sedilia, a piscina, and a renewed Gothic niche for the Easter sepulchre, dating from around 1500.

 show this monument on map